-In presenting information on the basis of geography, segment revenue is based on the geographical location of customers, and segment assets are based on the geographical location of the assets.
+In presenting information on the basis of geography, segment revenue is based on the geographical location of customers, and segment assets (excluding financial instruments, investments accounted for using equity method and deferred tax assets) are based on the geographical location of the assets.

-A. The Group's revenue from external customers and the relevant customer contract revenue, please refer to note 6(19).
+9A.
+The Group's revenue from external customers and the relevant customer contract revenue, please refer to note 6(21).